maxsdw/vRap-js/README.md

 ### Defining an interface

-In order to preserve loose coupling and single responsibility, inside a specific module, avoid adding direct references to objects from a different one, instead you can define a class that work as interface, an interface in vRap.js is in some way similar to a controller, the difference is that the controllers works as bridge between models and views attached to it (single module), and the interface in the other hand can communicate separeted modules.
+In order to preserve loose coupling and single responsibility, inside a specific module, avoid adding direct references to objects from a different one, instead you can define a class that work as interface, an interface in vRap.js is in some way similar to a controller, the difference is that the controllers works as bridge between models and views attached to it (single module), and the interface in the other hand can communicate separated modules.

 In vRap.js you can orchestrate components by using interfaces, let's say we need that when a user clicks on a button defined inside the view of a module "A", it triggers an action to initialize module "B, what we should do is subscribing an observer to the controller in the module "A", all subscription logic should be set in the interface, when the subscribed event is published, the observer will run the required action.